ocaml/opam/doc/pages/Manual.md

   the return value of the package script.

-    The `post-install-commands` hook also has access to an extra variable `installed-files` which is the list of files and directories added or modified during the installation of the package, separated by space characters.
+    The `post-install-commands` hook also has access to an extra variable `installed-files` which expands to the list of files and directories added or modified during the installation of the package.
     Note that this hook is run after the scan for installed files is done, so any additional installed files won't be recorded and must be taken care of by a `pre-remove-commands` hook.
 - <a id="configfield-pre-session-commands">`pre-session-commands: [ [ <string> { <filter> } ... ] { <filter> } ... ]`</a>,